WebAssembly/tool-conventions/Lime.md

 and can be implemented in mobile devices and other highly constrained environments.

-The name "Lime" was inspired by abbreviating *Li*near *Me*mory, as this series currently lacks wasm-gc and is therefore focused on linear-memory languages.
+The name "Lime" was inspired by abbreviating *Li*near *Me*mory, as this series currently lacks wasm-gc and is therefore focused on linear-memory languages or language implementations.

 ## The configurations